 Do you think Dan Mallory/AJ Finn should be blacklisted?
 Will you still see the movie that he will cash in on?
-Amy Adams is a great actress and usually makes the best movies.
+Amy Adams is a great actress and usually makes good movies.
 Do you think William Morrow deserves some kind of repercussion for hiding this kind of deceit all in the name of money?

-Let me know your thoughts on this crazy story!
+Let me know your thoughts on this banana-sandwich story!